embetech-official/logger/README.md

 ### LOGGER_RUNTIME_VERBOSITY

-Enables reducing verbosity of printed messages AT RUNTIME using  LOGGER_SetRuntimeLevel function.
-Of course, compile time level is still stronger so the resulting set of messages will be no greater than both:
+Enables reducing verbosity of printed messages at runtime using `LOGGER_SetRuntimeLevel`.
+Compile-time level still applies, so the resulting set of messages is bounded by both:

  ```C
     LOGGER_NOTICE("test message1");